-Meet the Finalists of the Stronger Democracy Award
+Meet the Awardees of the Stronger Democracy Award

-The Stronger Democracy Award will grant $22 million to three organizations working to improve American democracy.
+The Stronger Democracy Award granted $22 million to three organizations working to improve American democracy.

 In the United States and abroad, democracy is under attack.
 Though the 2020 U.S. presidential election boasted the highest voter turnout in U.S. history at 67%, doubts were cast about the legitimacy and integrity of the election.
 Some who protested the results called into question who gets to vote, how they get to vote, and what votes are counted.
 Counties were gerrymandered to dilute the influence of Black, Brown, and minority citizens.
 Over the course of the year, more than 30 laws with restrictive voting provisions passed across 19 states, many of which were aimed at low-income, Black, and Hispanic voters.
 Issues around voting rights, representation, and civic engagement have become a polarized battleground.